npkgdev/ofx/README.md

 For details on the OFX file format, download the latest specification from http://www.ofx.org/downloads.html

-# Goals

-* Work in the browser (no native code dependencies)
-* Have as small a footprint as possible (minimize dependencies)
-  - Currently, `xml2js` is the only dependency and it may be removed in the future.
-* Parse only, no serialization
-* Make no attempt to support pre-ES6 runtimes

 # History

 This is based on [node-ofx](https://github.com/chilts/node-ofx), modified to